China censors ‘Friends’ to remove references to Ross’s lesbian ex-wife — and orgasms

 Last year, when the show held a reunion special, Chinese fans took off work and crowded into “Friends”-themed cafes to watch what state news agency Xinhua described as a “nostalgic and tear-jerking tribute.”
 In essays, several described crying during it.

-The creative editing of the show, which had previously been broadcast uncensored on the platforms Sohu and iQiyi before the streaming agreements expired, comes as Chinese regulators ramp up their policing of media, including censoring LGBT content and banning depictions of “effeminate men.”
+The creative editing of the show, which had previously been broadcast uncensored on the platforms Sohu and iQiyi before the streaming agreements expired, comes as Chinese regulators ramp up their policing of media, including censoring LGBT content and banning depictions of effeminate men.

 Last month, the ending of the movie “Fight Club” was changed on Tencent’s streaming site.
 In that version, viewers were told that Chinese law enforcement successfully stopped character Tyler Durden’s plan to blow up of several buildings.
 The original ending was restored after complaints.

 On Monday, discussion of the changes made to “Friends” appeared to have been censored.
-On Weibo, the hashtag #FriendsCensored was among the top trending discussion topics on Friday night before it was deleted by the next morning
+On Weibo, the hashtag #FriendsCensored was among the top trending discussion topics on Friday night before it was deleted by the next morning.

 Still, fans were able to air their grievances with the changes to their beloved show, questioning why references to a character being lesbian needed to be taken out or why censors chose to insert stereotypes about women.
 “I would say that civilization is going backwards,” one said.